Logiqx/gpx-ideas/docs/extensions/extensions.md

 #### Overview

-A collection of "standard" GPX extensions are listed below, grouping related elements into separate schemas.

-Click the links for more details.
+Click the links provided for further details about each extension.

 | Schema                       | Description                | Namespace Prefix | Elements |
 | ---------------------------- | -------------------------- | ---------------- | -------- |